 Guidance is provided by AHCJ fellowship leaders through customized seminars, conference calls, and email consultations.
 The fellowship covers the cost of traveling to the seminars and the international reporting sites, as well as lodging and meal and incidental expense stipends.

-The 2020 fellows are:
+The 2025 fellows and their projects are: